 - With the growing trend of employees using their personal mobile devices for work (BYOD), employers are increasingly offering a mobile phone allowance.

-- It is common for members of the senior management team to be offered company sponsored parking at the location of the office.
+- It is common for senior management team members to be offered company-sponsored parking at the office’s location.

 - Larger employers will often provide employees with a range of voluntary benefits that can be provided at discounted prices through the employer.

 - Large employers offer flexible spending dollars where employees are provided with a flexible spending budget for a wide range of items, from health screening to holidays.

 - Some larger employers and those seeking to attract the millennial generation will provide discounted membership to employees.